skokielibrary/spl-content/_content/annabelle/books-movies-more--ebooks-more.markdown

 Know a kid who loves books?
 With TumbleBook Library [direct link to db or see note at bottom] they can read animated, narrated picture and chapter books through any browser.

 ##Audiobooks
 Download audiobooks onto phones or mobile devices with [Overdrive](http://overdrive.skokielibrary.inf/), [Hoopla](http://hoopla.skokielibrary.info), and [OneClick Digital](http://skokieil.oneclickdigital.com/) or their apps.
-You can also stream audiobooks on a computer or laptop using Hoopla.
+You can also stream audiobooks on a computer or laptop using Hoopla or AudioBookCloud [link] for kids.

 ##Music
 Download or stream chart-topping albums with no holds and no fees via [Hoopla](http://hoopla.skokielibrary.info).
 If your passion is classical music, you don't want to miss streaming the Naxos Music Library [link].
 We also have Naxos Jazz [link] and Music Online [link] for streaming jazz, Americana, and world music.